michelemodolo/sb-test/README.md

 <br>Option 1) uses Helm only.
 Option 2) uses ArgoCD (which in turn uses Helm).

-1) <b>YOU CAN USE A VAGRANT BOX.</b>
+<h3>1) YOU CAN USE A VAGRANT BOX.</h3>
-<br>The Vagrantfile in this repo builds such a box with everything bundled inside: docker, kubectl,minikube, Helm and... this repo too.
+The Vagrantfile in this repo builds such a box with everything bundled inside: docker, kubectl,minikube, Helm and... this repo too.
 Of course you must already have 'vagrant' and 'virtualbox' installed in your machine.
 <br><br><u>Instructions</u>:
 - clone this repo
 - run "vagrant up"